Eye Brow Tattooing Risks and Rewards – the feathering brow trend has firmly taken hold. But is it worth it?

 Powdery Filled Technique for Cosmetic Tattooing of the Eyebrow

-- This technique involves filling in areas in the eyebrow with a soft darker color that varies in transparency
+- This technique involves filling in areas in the eyebrow with a soft darker colour that varies in transparency

 - Instead of creating strokes that resemble hairs, the tattoo artist fills in areas of your brow to help shape and enhance the look of your eyebrow.

-Soft Hair Stroke Technique for Eye Brow Enhancement using Tattoo Methods
+Soft Hair Stroke Technique for Eye Brow Enhancement using Brow Tattoo Methods

 - This popular method is ideal for those who have very little to no natural eyebrow hair.